-CDEV 1252 3 credits (2 lecture, 1 lab) Observation and Assessment

-This course provides an overview of observation methods used in home or center-based settings.
-Students will integrate knowledge of developmental needs, developmentally appropriate environments, effective caregiving, teaching strategies and observation methods.
+CDEV 1252 3 credits (2 lecture, 1 lab) Observation and Assessment integrate knowledge of developmental needs, developmentally appropriate environments, effective caregiving, teaching strategies and observation methods.
 (Prerequisite: Accuplacer of 78 or completion of RDG 0095 Efficient Reading II and a Sentence Skills score of 61 or completion of ENGL 0092 College Prep I or consent of instructor).